vippsas/vipps-login-api/vipps-login-api-faq.md

 * The legal requirement and/or the reason why you need to use NIN to achieve required user identification.

-## Who can get access to CIBA flows and how?
-The CIBA flows have been developed to support use-cases where authentication/registration does not start in a browser or an app.
-This means that it is the merchant/merchant’s systems that trigger the authentication/registration and thus login cannot be done in the user’s browser.
-The CIBA flows are reserved for such special cases and needs to be specially enabled by Vipps for eligible sale units.
-If a merchant uses the CIBA flows on webpages or in apps used by end-users, access to the CIBA flows can be withdrawn.

-Merchants need to apply for access to CIBA flows separately by sending an email to accessuserinfo@vipps.no.
-In the email you should specify:

-* Merchant name
-* Organization number
-* Name and number of the sale unit from [portal.vipps.no](https://portal.vipps.no)
-* Information on how you plan to use the CIBA flow

 ## Who can get access to account numbers and how?

 Access to account numbers is a paid service.